 On April 3, 2017, Astronics Custom Control Concepts Inc., a wholly owned subsidiary of the Company acquired substantially all the assets and certain liabilities of Custom Control Concepts LLC ("CCC"), located in Kent, Washington.
 CCC is a provider of cabin management and in-flight entertainment systems for a range of aircraft.
-The total consideration for the transaction was approximately \$11 million in cash.
+The total consideration for the transaction was approximately \$10.2 million, net of \$0.5 million in cash acquired.
 All of the goodwill and purchased intangible assets are expected to be deductible for tax purposes over 15 years.
 The purchase price allocation for this acquisition has not been finalized.
-CCC will be included in our Aerospace segment.
+CCC is included in our Aerospace segment.

 Item 2.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS OPERATIONS
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS